MohamedNasirS/SpeakSmart/README.md

 The output is saved as an MP3 file that can be played back.

 # Get Started💫
 #### 1. Its recommended to install the modules/libraries in a virtual environment.
-In order to create one run the codes given below in the windows terminal/bash.
+In order to create one, run the codes given below in the windows terminal/bash.

 - Use the cd command to navigate to your project's folder:
 ```bash